Chia1995/ccl4/Assets/Documents/Report.md

 #### Unity Asset Store
 - 3D Gamekit - Environment Pack
-    - Ground, mushroom, trees, rocks and flowers used in `StartGame` scene and `GameOver`
+    - Ground, mushroom, trees, rocks, and flowers used in `StartGame` scene and `GameOver`
 - FantasyEnvironments
-    - Ground, mushroom, trees, rocks and flowers used in `StartGame` scene and `GameOver`
+    - Ground, mushroom, trees, rocks, and flowers used in `StartGame` scene and `GameOver`

 #### free3d.com
 - Magnet